 Just an hour a day on each of these consistently will make tremendous changes!

 It may sound boring, but the proven way to grow your blog is to post content consistently.
 Determine how often you can blog and then commit to that schedule.
 Ensure that your schedule gives you enough time to create high-quality posts and isn’t so ambitious that it’s impossible to keep up with.

 Sergio Sigler of The Niche Guru

 Choose a niche that you’re passionate about and also have growth potential.

 Blog niche can be the difference between creating a successful blog that can rank within months to a dead blog with no traffic.

 Think about your blog niche as your initial blogging investment.
-Spend some time researching new trends and find if people have an interest in them.
+Spend time researching new trends and discovering if people are interested in them.
 Then spy on your competitors and learn what kind of content they create to generate traffic and sales.

 A quick checklist to find the growth potential of any niche:

-- Does the niche have keywords that are of high search volume to drive your traffic?
+- Does the niche have high search volume keywords to drive your traffic?

 - Does the niche have affiliate programs to help you make money?